thesecondpioneer/LES/README.md

 # LESS

+Linear Equation System Solver

-An unoptimized mess that solves linear equation systems using LU, QR decompositions, also Gauss-Seidel and fixed-point iterative processes.
+An unoptimized mess that solves linear systems using LU, QR decompositions, also Gauss-Seidel and fixed-point iterative processes.